 [A list of documents referenced in the report goes here.
 See CCSDS A20.0-Y-4, CCSDS Publications Manual (Yellow Book, Issue 4, April 2014) for reference list format.]

-[1] Advanced Video Coding for Generic Audiovisual Services.
-ITU-T H.264.
-Geneva: ITU, 2012.

 OVERVIEW

-Previous testing and real-life experience with streaming video over networks indicates that video streams are particularly susceptible to network jitter and lost packets.
+Previous testing and real-life experience with streaming video over networks indicates that video streams are particularly susceptible to network jitter and lost packets [1].
 Video decoders typically buffer the incoming data stream to reconstitute the frames of video that were encoding using “group of pictures” algorithms that combine frames or disassemble video frames into blocks of pixels.
 If enough data is missing, even with buffering, or the data arrives jumbled or out of order beyond the limits the decoder’s buffering can handle, the decoder will either freeze the last good frame video and present it as live video output, or will simply default to a blank or colored screen.